EU-TEACHING/teaching-avionics-dataset/bpred/README.md

 * C: BPred attack intermittently running on the core (a different one from where the FMS is running)
 * D: continuous BPRED attack affecting another application running on the same core as the FMS
 * E: continuous BPRED attack within the FMS applicaiton
-* E: intermittent BPRED attack within the FMS applicaiton
+* G: intermittent BPRED attack within the FMS applicaiton

 ---